 Charitable foundations

-Parents should not be left alone with a serious illness of the child.
-Many rehabilitation means cannot be purchased at the expense of the budget, and incomes do not allow them to be bought on their own.
+Parents should not be left alone with a child’s serious illness.
+Many rehabilitation equipment cannot be purchased from the budget, and income does not allow you to buy them yourself.
 In this case, charitable foundations created to help children with cerebral palsy will help.
-No one will ask parents for any “entry fees”, it is enough to send letters to the foundations describing the problem, confirming the diagnosis, and wait for the necessary support.
+No one will ask parents for any “entry fees”; it is enough to send letters to the funds describing the problem, confirming the diagnosis - and wait for the necessary support.

-If you do not know where to turn, here are just a few organizations operating throughout Russia and well-established in helping children with cerebral palsy:
+If you don’t know where to turn, here are just a few organizations operating throughout Russia and well-established in helping children with cerebral palsy:

-• Charitable Foundation "Creation" (Moscow, Magnitogorskaya st., 9, office 620).
+• Charitable Foundation "Creation" (Moscow, Magnitogorskaya str., 9, office 620).
 Since 2001, the Foundation has been working with children who are undergoing treatment and rehabilitation with cerebral palsy in clinics across the country.

-• Charitable Foundation "Children of Russia" (Ekaterinburg, 8 March st., 37, office 406).
+• Charitable Foundation “Children of Russia” (Ekaterinburg, 8 Marta St., 37, office 406).
 Helping children with cerebral and other disorders of the central nervous system since 1999.

-Cerebral palsy or cerebral palsy is a congenital disease of the brain during fetal development.
+Cerebral palsy or cerebral palsy is a congenital disease of parts of the brain during intrauterine development.
 Acquired cerebral palsy is extremely rare, due to traumatic brain injury or infection.

 Cerebral palsy is the most common cause of childhood disability, affecting nine out of a thousand children.

-In many respects, such statistics are explained by insufficient knowledge, complexity and unpredictability of this disease.
+In many ways, these statistics are explained by insufficient knowledge, complexity and unpredictability of this disease.

 Causes of cerebral palsy

 Contact with radiation and chemicals literally “poisons” the fetus, so it is not surprising that a woman working in a hazardous industry will give birth to a child diagnosed with cerebral palsy.
-No less than chemicals, the disease is provoked by X-rays and exposure to electromagnetic fields.
-Not a small influence on the formation of cerebral palsy in a child is also exerted by the bad habits of the mother, the pathology of the thyroid gland function.
+No less than chemical substances, the disease is provoked by x-ray radiation and exposure to electromagnetic fields.
+Bad habits of the mother and pathology of thyroid function also have a significant influence on the formation of cerebral palsy in a child.

-Injury received during or before childbirth is another factor influencing the development of cerebral palsy.
-An injury sustained during childbirth can seriously damage the full-fledged brain of an unborn child.
-Most often in such cases, hemorrhage occurs, followed by the death of parts of the brain.
-It is worth noting that children born by caesarean section practically do not have a diagnosis of cerebral palsy.
+Trauma sustained during or before childbirth is another factor influencing the development of cerebral palsy.
+Trauma sustained during childbirth can seriously damage the unborn baby's intact brain.
+Most often in such cases, hemorrhage occurs, followed by death of parts of the brain.
+It is worth noting that children born by cesarean section are practically not diagnosed with cerebral palsy.

-Infectious diseases such as meningitis or encephalitis can also trigger cerebral palsy.
+Infectious diseases such as meningitis or encephalitis can also cause cerebral palsy.

-The brain of a newborn can also be paralyzed, intellectually disabled without any birth trauma.
-It is smaller than the healthy brain of children of this age and is afflicted with deep genetic disorders.
+The newborn's brain can also be paralyzed and intellectually disabled without any birth trauma.
+It is smaller than the healthy brain of children of this age and is affected by profound genetic disorders.
 These children, as a rule, rarely survive: only 10% of them.
 In this case, the main cause of the disease is a hereditary factor.

 Symptoms of cerebral palsy

-At an early age, when the central nervous system of the child is not fully formed, children with cerebral palsy are almost no different from others.
+At an early age, when the child’s central nervous system is not fully formed, children with cerebral palsy are almost no different from others.

 Over time, it becomes more noticeable that the baby is significantly behind his peers in development.
-He begins to hold his head and roll over late, cannot sit without support for a long time, does not crawl.
+He begins to hold his head up and roll over late, cannot sit for a long time without support, and does not crawl.
 The symptoms of cerebral palsy become even more obvious when the child is already a year old, and there are no hints of the first steps.
-An unhealthy child also has problems with hearing and speech: he does not react to sharp sounds by blinking, and begins to talk at the age of 2-3 years.
-At about the same age, you can notice that the child uses mainly one hand (right-handedness or left-handedness).
+An unhealthy child also has problems with hearing and speech: he does not react to sharp sounds by blinking, and begins to talk at 2-3 years.
+At about the same age, you can notice that the child uses mainly one hand (right-handed or left-handed).

-A child aged 5-6 years may have a number of uncontrollable habits, such as lip biting, nail biting.
-He is hyperactive, disobedient.
-He doesn't speak well because he can't control his lips and tongue.
-The child begins to salivate, caused by the inability to control the work of many muscle groups responsible for swallowing.
-A patient with cerebral palsy develops strabismus caused by weakness of the muscles responsible for the movement of the eyeball.
-The gait is most often tense, the child literally walks “on his toes”, while the legs are somewhat crossed and pressed one to the other.
+A child aged 5-6 years may have a number of uncontrollable habits, for example, lip biting, nail biting.
+He is hyperactive and disobedient.
+He speaks poorly because he cannot control his lips and tongue.
+The child begins to drool, caused by an inability to control the work of many muscle groups responsible for swallowing.
+A patient with cerebral palsy develops strabismus, caused by weakness of the muscles responsible for the movements of the eyeball.
+The gait is most often tense, the child literally walks “on his toes,” with his legs somewhat crossed and pressed against one another.

 Treatment of cerebral palsy

-The best way for the health of a child diagnosed with cerebral palsy is physical activity, of course, if it is allowed by a doctor.
-Remedial gymnastics with specialists, massage, warm baths - this is exactly what is needed for the rehabilitation of the patient.
+The best effect on the health of a child diagnosed with cerebral palsy is physical activity, of course, if it is permitted by a doctor.
+Therapeutic exercises with specialists, massage, warm baths - this is exactly what is needed for the rehabilitation of the patient.

-Treatment of cerebral palsy involves the use of drugs aimed at improving the functioning of the brain.
-The Voight method can also be applied, the essence of which is to restore the natural patterns of human movement, as well as to form motor skills.
+Treatment of cerebral palsy involves the use of drugs aimed at improving brain function.
+The Voight method can also be used, the essence of which is to restore natural patterns of human movement, as well as to form motor skills.
 The child must learn to control balance, make grasping and stepping movements of the limbs.

-It is advisable to wear orthopedic shoes to avoid foot deformity.
+It is also advisable to wear orthopedic shoes to avoid foot deformation.

-A patient with cerebral palsy should be taught normal walking, regularly and methodically develop each muscle group through training and exercises.
-Exercises for stretching muscles, for endurance and stress relief will very soon give positive results, and with a long course of treatment, a child diagnosed with cerebral palsy will practically not differ from a healthy peer.
+A patient with cerebral palsy should be taught to walk normally and regularly and methodically develop each muscle group through training and exercises.
+Exercises for muscle stretching, endurance and stress relief will very soon give positive results, and with a long course of treatment, a child diagnosed with cerebral palsy will be practically no different from a healthy peer.

-Remember that for a child diagnosed with cerebral palsy, the best treatment is a friendly atmosphere in the family, love and sincere hope of relatives for recovery.
+Remember that for a child diagnosed with cerebral palsy, the best treatment is a friendly atmosphere in the family, love and sincere hope from relatives for recovery.

 Video from YouTube on the topic of the article: